join-monster/join-monster/CONTRIBUTING.md

 The [docs](https://join-monster.readthedocs.io/en/latest/) should be updated on pushes to `master` (via webhook to Read the Docs).
 [Build history](https://readthedocs.org/projects/join-monster/builds/).

+For local development you need mkdocs:
+Run `pip3 install -r docs/requirements.txt`

+NOTE: This configuration was tested with python 3.9 which is what readthedocs is running.

 ## License

 By contributing to Join Monster, you agree that your contributions will be licensed under the LICENSE file in the project root directory.